General Education and Elective Courses

 CHEM 210 • Integrated Chemistry (4 units)

 This course is designed to give beginning students who have not had prior exposure to chemistry a basic overview in general, organic, biochemistry.
 The following topics will be surveyed: matter and energy, atomic theory, stoichiometry, nomenclature, the periodic table, atomic structure, gas, liquid and solid states, solutions, nuclear chemistry, functional groups, alkanes, alkenes, alcohols, ethers, aldehydes, ketones, amines, carboxylic acids, lipids, carbohydrates, amino acids, proteins, nucleic acids, metabolism and respiration, photosynthesis, transcription, translation, kinetics and DNA replication.
-Upon completion of this integrated chemistry course, the student will have an understanding of basic principles paramount to the study of chemistry, a proficiency with stoichiometry (as it relates to the nursing discipline), writing and interpreting chemical formulas, nomenclature and familiarity of the biochemical process of glycolysis, TCA cycle, photosynthesis, DNA replication , transcription, and translation.
+Upon completion of this integrated chemistry course, the student will have an understanding of basic principles paramount to the study of chemistry, a proficiency with stoichiometry (as it relates to the nursing discipline), writing and interpreting chemical formulas, nomenclature, and familiarity of the biochemical process of glycolysis, TCA cycle, photosynthesis, DNA replication , transcription and translation.
 In addition, the student should develop an appreciation for the importance of chemistry in other disciplines.
-Lab fee required.
-(Meets Chemistry requirement for RN to BSN students; meets Science/Lab requirement for SPS students.
+Lab fee required. (meets Chemistry requirement for RN to BSN students; meets Science/Lab requirement for Professional Studies students)

-COMM 101 • Speech Composition and Presentation (3 units)
+COMM 201C • Speech Composition and Presentation (3 units)